FunC cookbook

 .end_cell();

-;; Change `cell` type to slice with `begin_parse()`
+;; Change the `cell` type to slice with `begin_parse()`.

 slice cs = cell_with_bits_and_refs.begin_parse();

-;; determine if slice is empty
+;; Determine if the slice is empty.

 if (cs.slice_empty?()) {

-;; cell is empty
+;; Cell is empty

 }